Whether you’re looking to trim your waistline or get totally ripped, combining both strength training and cardio into your workout regimen is key.

 Close Out a Weight-Training Session with 5-10 Minutes of Cardio Sprints

 You can still reap the benefits of incorporating cardio by doing 5 to 10 minutes of cardio sprints after weights.
-This is good option for meatheads who avoid cardio because of boredom, and don’t normally get their heart rate up through aerobic exercise.
+This is a good option for meatheads who avoid cardio because of boredom and don’t normally get their heart rate up through aerobic exercise.

 Train Every Major Muscle Group Once Per Week

 If you are a cardio junkie looking to incorporate strength training, keep in mind you need to train every muscle group – core, legs, back, etc. – once per week.
 By training every muscle group, you’ll be maintaining physical balance.
 You’ll also be reducing your risk of injury by not over-training.
 Muscles need between 48 – 72 hours to fully recover and grow from resistance training.
 Without that rest, training muscles too frequently will lead to atrophy and/or loss of strength.